 The Windermere Jetty Museum is a fantastic place that tells a big story about Lake Windermere and its colourful history over time.

 Although it’s a new attraction in the area, it’s actually a renovation of the Windermere Steamboat Museum that opened in 1977.

 It was brought together by George Pattinson who owned a priceless collection of historic boats.
 His original collection is one of the world’s most important boat collections that pertain to one area.

 It includes boats from the 18th century all the way up to the present day.

 Highlights include Beatrix Potter’s rowboat, The Branksome from 1896, and some water speed record-breaking boats too!

 As well as learning about the boats and artifacts here, you can get acquainted with boat conservation in their workshop where the team regularly holds talks to answer questions.

 As a bonus, if you really wanted to experience some of Windermere’s history, you can even ride out on a heritage steamboat.

 The Osprey is a steamer from 1902 that was renovated by the museum and now takes tourists out on the water.

-In Summer, you can take the Red Route service to the Windermere Jetty and Windermere Lake Cruises will stop right outside the museum.
-In Winter, the museum is a 10 minute walk from Bowness Bay along the Lakeside heading towards Ambleside.
+In Summer, you can take the Red Route service to the Windermere Jetty, and Windermere Lake Cruises will stop right outside the museum.
+In Winter, the museum is a 10-minute walk from Bowness Bay along with the Lakeside heading towards Ambleside.